 The five blue shields at the center of the coat of arms have a Christian meaning.
-They represent the wounds Christ and are associated with the Miracle of Orique.
+They represent the wounds of Christ and are associated with the Miracle of Orique.

 This miracle tells the story of a divine messenger who appeared before Alfonso Henrique during the battle of Orique.

 The messenger gave the count the confidence to continue the battle against his enemy although he was largely outnumbered, and as you can guess already, he won the battle in the end.